vmware-archive/Workshop/Lab01/README.md

 * When Cloud Foundry starts the application it first must run the application through the staging process.
 The staging process prepares the application to run on Cloud Foundry.
 Cloud Foundry will create two containers, one to stage the application and then a second to actually run or host the prepared bits.

-* The final package of your application which is created as a result of the staging process contains all of the necessary runtime bits needed for the application to run.
+* The final package of your application, which is created as a result of the staging process, contains all of the necessary runtime bits needed for the application to run.
 In Cloud Foundry terminology we refer to this as a _droplet_.
 You will notice from the output that the droplet is being uploaded to Pivotal Cloud Foundry's internal blob store so that it can be easily copied/replicated to one or more [Diego Cells](https://docs.pivotal.io/pivotalcf/1-7/concepts/diego/diego-architecture.html) for execution.

 * Notice that the CLI tells you exactly what command and argument will be used to start your application.